severin-kacianka/arduFuzz/README.md

 # Uploading the binary
 Very important: to upload a binary we first need to push the reset button twice!

 Otherwise the upload will fail.

+The reason for this is that IDE send a signal to the arduino to run the bootloader; by pressing the rest button twice we can start the bootloader manually.
 see: https://forum.arduino.cc/t/no-device-found-on-ttyacm0-both-with-arduino-ide-2-0-3-and-arduino-iot-cloud/1062050